Ghost Lights, Kindness,

 Cancer.
 It’s not a word seventeen-year-old Dell Marshall expected to hear.
 As an avid runner, she’s used to pushing herself through a certain amount of pain, but she suspects going through chemo will be nothing like that.
 Her boyfriend, Charlie, is a photographer, ready to capture the truth and wonder of life.
 But Dell can’t imagine how he’ll find beauty in what she’s about to endure.
 As her treatment progresses, Dell grows weary of living life like it’s a battlefield.
 But that doesn’t mean she’s giving up.
 Sometimes it takes not knowing what tomorrow will hold to make you realize what’s worth fighting for today.

 Having written stories since childhood, I have long been passionate about words.
 After majoring in English with a concentration in creative writing, I embarked on a career as an editor at an oncology-based advertising agency.
-Outside of work, I gravitated toward children’s literature, with a focus on young adult novels.
-Dell’s story (working title: Shatterproof) is the product of a decade of learning, living, and loving.
+Outside of work, I gravitated toward literature for children, with a focus on young adults.
+The novels above are the products of years of learning, living, and loving.

-If you’re interested in my work, please drop me a line.
+If you’d like to get in touch, please drop me a line.

 “I suspect that what you’ve developed over your years of writing is voice.
 Apart from the craft items that you’ve mastered (dialog, plot, pacing, etc.) your voice is distinctive and strong and that’s so crucial to a great story.”